 As part of a hands-on approach, the department encourages students to be involved outside the classroom.

 Recent student internships:

 - Red Team Intern at Palo Alto Networks

 - Cybersecurity Intern at Premera Blue Cross

 - CISO SoC Intern at IBM

 - Security Engineer Intern at Amazon Web Services

 Organizations and Clubs

-Western Computer Science students compete in teams in national contest:
+Cybersecurity students compete in teams in national contests: